YD1722/spring-micorservices/readme.md

 Wierd Arts is not just an ordinary app - it's my personal playground where my dev skills and ops skills collide.

 ## DevOps Journey so far

-Here, I am exploring and applying all the cool stuff I'm learning in my journey to Ops.
+Here, I am exploring and applying all the cool Ops stuff I'm learning along with spring ecosystem in my journey to Ops.

-## Features
+## Deployment Types

 - **K8 Deployments**: Wierd Arts empowers you to effortlessly deploy your applications on Kubernetes clusters.
 Whether you're a beginner or an experienced user, this app will enhance your understanding of Kubernetes and provide a seamless deployment experience.